magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-headless.md

 ## Create a REST Endpoint

-Inside `basic-tours-lm` , create a `restEndpoints` directory, with a `delivery` directory under that.
+Inside `basic-trips-lm` , create a `restEndpoints` directory, with a `delivery` directory under that.

-Result: `basic-tours-lm/restEndpoints/delivery`.
+Result: `basic-trips-lm/restEndpoints/delivery`.

 In that location, create a file named (you guessed it) `trips.yaml` with the following content: